End-to-End Encryption (E2EE) for Dropbox, Google Drive and Co.

 Most frequent fields of application

 E2EE may be applied when a message is supposed to be transmitted in encrypted form and the message does not need to be analyzed during the transmission process.
-There is no “typical” field of application, but it is frequently used to encrypt chats or file transfer processes.
+There is no “typical” field of application, but it is frequently used to encrypt chats and messages of any kind, file transfer processes, and backups.

 How is Boxcryptor implementing end-to-end encryption?